collinear-ai/tau-trait/README.md

-# tau-trait
+# Tau-Trait
-TraitBasis applied to TauBench
+This repo is a collection of tasks for generating dynamic simulations of TraitBasis applied to TauBench.
+Coming soon.